crcardenas/Sortadate_IQTree2_helper/README.md

 This script will split the locus trees into a new directory and reroot them using [phyx](https://github.com/FePhyFoFum/phyx).
 The command `pxrr` uses a ranked order outgroup flag, which can accept multiple outgroups as a list.
 Here it is denoted as a comma seperated input (e.g., `--reroot out1,out2,out4`).
 It has the utility to check that a fasta file exists by calling that dirrectory with the `--fasta_directory` flag.
 This exists as somewhat of a sanity check to ensure you have called your files correctly.
 The `--keep_only_outgroup` flag will only reroot trees that include an outgroup.
 However, the `--keep_only_outgroup` flag only works _with one out group_.
 A list named `no_outgroups.list` will be printed in the output directory.
 Lastly, as a final check, the number of files it splits and rerooted is printed to the standard output.

 In development, I removed the full file names in my partition file (`p4_core1000_trimalauto`) thinking I would be slick, but I had to re-add the `_trimalauto` suffix to the file name for consistency, so that is why the `--suffix` flag exists.
-But ideally you haven't altered the names in your partition file
+I.E., unless you have altered the names of your files in some way removed the suffix like I have, you should not need to use the --suffix flag!

 ### Example script